kuzzleio/documentation-old/src/guide/getting-started/index.md

 This code does the following:
 * loads the `Kuzzle SDK` from its NPM package
-* creates an instance of the SDK and connects it to the Kuzzle Backend running on `localhost` (and selects the `playground` as default index),
+* creates an instance of the SDK and connects it to Kuzzle running on `localhost` (and selects the `playground` as default index),
 * creates the `playground` index,
 * creates the `mycollection` collection (within the `playground` index),
-* disconnects from Kuzzle Backend after the collection is created or if an error occurs.
+* disconnects from Kuzzle after the collection is created or if an error occurs.

 Run your file in Node.js